mickaeltemporao/data-analysis/docs/modules/exploration.md

 - Let's find the ANES 2020 Codebook and start exploring variables!

 ## For next time
 - :fontawesome-solid-brain: Start exploring the relevant variables (DV, IV, CV) from your proposal using the ANES dataset and pandas.
-You can use the code at the end of the [:fontawesome-solid-file-code: Functions and Packages](https://colab.research.google.com/github/mickaeltemporao/itds/blob/main/materials/03-functions-and-packages.ipynb) notebook or start from a new notebook.
+You can use the code in the Pandas section at the end of the [:fontawesome-solid-file-code: Functions and Packages](https://colab.research.google.com/github/mickaeltemporao/itds/blob/main/materials/03-functions-and-packages.ipynb) notebook or start from a new notebook.
 - :fontawesome-solid-book: Mandatory Reading, Reading Note & Presentation

     - [Barber, M., and Jeremy C. Pope.
 (2019).
 Does Party Trump Ideology?
 Disentangling Party and Ideology in America. *American Political Science Review*, 113(1), 38–54.](https://www.cambridge.org/core/journals/american-political-science-review/article/does-party-trump-ideology-disentangling-party-and-ideology-in-america/B5BAD0AE947BD3CF18D51D399263C8D3)